Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 If you’re not in a rush, you might just want to wait a few months and see what comes down the pike next.
 We’re in a great time for netbooks, with each new model seemingly better than the last.
 If that trend continues, I can’t wait to see what the future has in store.

-The One Mix 3S, configured as we reviewed it, will cost you between just under $900 currently.
+The One Mix 3S, configured as we reviewed it, will cost you between around $900 currently.
 That certainly isn’t cheap, and as mentioned above, that will buy you plenty of power in a standard-sized laptop.
 That said, if you crave portability but can’t sacrifice the power, you could certainly do a lot worse.